-- Fix IT Yourself with Google <goo.gl/05MnTi>

-- Listservs, forums, IRCs are VERY useful for more involved questions

-- The HPC HOWTO <goo.gl/kzlql>

-- Us Adam, Harry, Garr, Joseph.

-- BUT!!
-Please ask questions intelligently.
+- Fix IT Yourself with Google <goo.gl/05MnTi> - Listservs, forums, IRCs are VERY useful for more involved questions - The HPC HOWTO <goo.gl/kzlql> - Us Jenny, Adam, Harry, Joseph. - BUT!!
+Unless you ask questions intelligently, you will get nothing but grief.